The use of a spectrophotometer is undoubtedly the best method to match the color obtained to that of the vehicle to be repainted.

 Choose the right angle

 The initial reference angle is 45° to the surface.
 It is also called the specular angle.
-To begin the color analysis, one must look at the surface under the bias view, which is 15° beyond the specular angle.
+To begin the colour analysis, one must look at the surface under the bias view, which is 15° beyond the specular angle.
 At this moment, the light source is in front of us.

-We analyze the hue, brightness and saturation of the color from this angle.
+We analyze the hue, brightness and saturation of the colour from this angle.
 It is important to note our observations.
 We then move to the front view, which is 45° beyond the specular angle.
 We are then perpendicular to the surface and the light source will be above us.
-As in the first step, we analyze the three dimensions of the color and note our observations.
+As in the first step, we analyze the three dimensions of the colour and note our observations.
 Finally, we move to the side view.
 The light source will be behind us.
 We proceed to the analysis of the dimensions, always noting our observations.

 Once the analysis is completed, all that remains is to look at the list of dyes in the formula and determine which one will need to be adjusted to obtain a match that will be fusible.

-Color matching is an art that requires the right technique to succeed!
+Colour matching is an art that requires the right technique to succeed!